HiT-Hi-FiT-Hai/hhfh-docs/motd.md

 * Don't use offensive language in common chat room.
 Don't spam in common chat room.
 Help us make it a safe/riskfree hub for everyone.
 * Fake Sharing is NOT allowed here.
 Anybody found sharing fake will be banned immediately.
+* Mirror stuff that you download.
+You can be banned by VIPs for not mirroring stuff that you download.
 * Don't share crap like Windows and Program Files directory.
 You can be kicked or banned for 1-3 hours.
 * Upload speed limiting is strictly prohibited.
 Can lead to a minimum ban time of 8 hours.
 * Add your Name Tags only at the end of filename and not before it.